 View a map of HIP locations and legislative districts here.

-As of July 1st, 2025, the HIP benefit cap has been raised to $40 per month for all SNAP households!
-The fiscal year 2026 budget will be signed into law by Governor Healey shortly, with $21 million included for HIP, which should be enough for a $40 benefit cap for all households all year.
+Starting on September 1, 2025, the HIP benefit cap was increased back to its November 2024 levels of $40/$60/$80 per month for SNAP households, depending on size!
+The fiscal year 2026 budget was signed into law by Governor Healey, with $21 million included for HIP, and a supplemental budget was signed into law in July with an additional $7.5 million for HIP included.
+This should be enough for the $40/60/80 split for households all year.

 The Campaign for HIP Funding Coalition

-The Campaign coalition includes more than 300 farmers, farmers markets, nonprofit agricultural and food system organizations, faith institutions, healthcare institutions, individuals with lived experience with food insecurity, and more.
+The Campaign coalition includes more than 300 farmers, farmers markets, nonprofit agricultural and food system organizations and businesses, faith institutions, healthcare institutions, individuals with lived experience with food insecurity, and more.
 The Campaign coalition holds regular, virtual meetings to collectively advocate to lawmakers and to keep each other updated about the program’s on the ground operation.
 See members of the Campaign here!

 Join the Campaign for HIP Funding by signing on here!